 Look at the vehicle from every conceivable angle.
-You’re looking to see if there’s any signs it’s skewed, not straight or unusual looking gaps in the panels.
+You’re looking to see if there are any signs it’s skewed, not straight or unusual looking gaps in the panels.
 It’s a good sign of a previous shunt.

-Check the tyres.
+Check the tires.
 Even if they’re worn, they should be worn evenly.
-Check the rear tyres for uneven wear too.
+Check the rear tires for uneven wear too.

-If the van needs new tyres, this could help you with any price negotiation.
+If the van needs new tires, this could help you with any price negotiation.